adamar/Mothership/README.md

  [ ] - Add iterable times to each command for filtering [ ] - Catch crtl-c in client
- [ ] - Remove processes after a variable amount of time [ ] - Move all messages to standard fields
- [ ] - Order events by date started
+ [ ] - Remove processes after a variable amount of time [ ] - Move all messages to standard fields (ie. create a single struct for all client data) [ ] - Order events by date started
- [ ] - Add hash to process list
+ [x] - Add hash to process list
- [ ] - Truncate UUID on page
+ [x] - Truncate UUID on page